Follow us on social networks

 Common uses of haramakis

-Haramaki benefits in terms of fertility
+Benefits of haramaki in terms of fertility

-Benefits of haramaki in athletes and outdoors
+Benefits of haramaki for athletes and the outdoors

-For athletes, or people who spend time outdoors, haramaki can help relieve the feeling of cold and keep the body as warm as possible.
+For athletes, or people who spend time outdoors, the haramaki can help relieve the feeling of cold and keep the body as warm as possible.

 The haramaki, a garment and a fertility aid